jflores31297/RealEstateDB/README.md

 python real_estate_crud.py

+This will establish a connection with the database and allow you to perform CRUD operations via the command-line interface.

 User Prompts:

 The CLI will prompt you for input to perform various actions, such as adding a property or updating an owner.

-5.2 Commands / Operations
+### 5.2 Commands / Operations

 Property Operations:
-	•	Create: Enter property details such as address, city, state, zip code, and property type.
+- Create: Enter property details such as address, city, state, zip code, and property type.
 Optional fields include square feet, year built, purchase date, and purchase price.
-	•	Read: Display all property listings in a formatted table.
+- Read: Display all property listings in a formatted table.
-	•	Update: Select a property by ID, choose which fields to update, and enter new values.
+- Update: Select a property by ID, choose which fields to update, and enter new values.
-	•	Delete: Enter the property ID to delete, with confirmation prompts.
+- Delete: Enter the property ID to delete, with confirmation prompts.

 Owner Operations:
-	•	Create: Enter owner details, including first name, last name, email, phone (optional), and mailing address.
+- Create: Enter owner details, including first name, last name, email, phone (optional), and mailing address.
-	•	Read: List all owners with pagination.
+- Read: List all owners with pagination.
-	•	Update: Select an owner by ID, choose fields to update, and provide new values.
+- Update: Select an owner by ID, choose fields to update, and provide new values.
-	•	Delete: Remove an owner record after confirming that no properties are associated with the owner.
+- Delete: Remove an owner record after confirming that no properties are associated with the owner.

-5.3 Example Walkthrough
+### 5.3 Example Walkthrough

 Adding a Property:
 1. Launch the CLI.
 2. Select “Create Property” and follow the prompts to enter property details.

 Updating an Owner:
 1. Select the owner to update.
 2. Choose the email field and enter a new valid email.

 Deleting a Property/Owner:
 1. Select the property or owner to delete.
 2. Follow the confirmation prompts to ensure accidental deletions are avoided.

 ## Logging and Troubleshooting

-7.1 Logging:
+### 7.1 Logging:
-	•	All errors are logged to database.log.
+- All errors are logged to database.log.

-7.2 Common Issues:
+### 7.2 Common Issues:
-	•	Database Connection Failures: Check environment variable settings and ensure the MySQL server is running.
+- Database Connection Failures: Check environment variable settings and ensure the MySQL server is running.
-	•	Input Validation Errors: Ensure dates, emails, zip codes, and phone numbers are formatted correctly.
+- Input Validation Errors: Ensure dates, emails, zip codes, and phone numbers are formatted correctly.

-7.3 Troubleshooting Tips:
+### 7.3 Troubleshooting Tips:
-	•	Review the log file for error details.
+- Review the log file for error details.
-	•	Re-run the SQL script if tables or relationships appear to be missing.
+- Re-run the SQL script if tables or relationships appear to be missing.

 ## Future Enhancements
-•	Additional features like lease management and reporting.
+- Additional features like lease management and reporting.
-•	Improved error handling and user experience.
+- Improved error handling and user experience.
-•	Integration with web-based interfaces for broader accessibility.
+- Integration with web-based interfaces for broader accessibility.